-One key that can help you avoid feeling overwhelmed: Find ways to regain control, no matter how small.
+One key that can help you avoid feeling overwhelmed as you fight the mid-winter blues: Find ways to regain control, no matter how small.
 Your workload at the office and caregiving responsibilities might be nonnegotiable, so look to ways to minimize the chaos at home:

 Few things are more frustrating than hearing, “but it’s not mine!” when you ask one family member after another to put something away.
 One way to avoid this: Assign each person a color or pattern.
 When the blue towel is in a soggy heap on the bathroom counter or the polka-dot backpack is in the middle of the floor, you’ll know the culprit.

 Do you feel ignored when you tell your kids to put their stuff away?
 Be sure they know exactly what “stuff” you mean—and make sure they know where each item (including any new toys or equipment) is supposed to be stowed.
 “Please put your wet mittens on the radiator, and if you’re done with your homework, put it in your bookbag—it’s time to set the table,” leaves no room for doubt about what you want done or when.

 How much time do you spend looking for your keys or cell phone, rooting through your junk drawer, untangling necklaces, burrowing through the pile of shoes on your closet floor?
 Invest in drawer dividers or pretty baskets (or repurpose containers or boxes) and designate a spot for the stuff you most often lose—or lose time looking for.
 Check for creative ideas on Pinterest or in magazines.